-Research shows that children’s discussion skills and vocabulary knowledge are incredibly important factors of reading development: the ‘thinking and talking’ in a discussion is where the learning happens.
-Oral language discussions develop vocabulary, critical thinking skills, and students’ reading comprehension.
+Research shows that children’s discussion skills and vocabulary knowledge are incredibly important factors in reading development: the ‘thinking and talking’ in a discussion is where the learning happens.
+Oral language discussions develop vocabulary, critical thinking skills, and students reading comprehension.
 Learn more about the importance of oral language discussions below.

 Oral vocabulary is key to reading comprehension

 Reading was traditionally seen as made up of decoding new words and making meaning, but more recent research has shown that vocabulary knowledge is crucial to comprehension.
 As experienced readers start to meet more complex words in their reading, their vocabulary knowledge becomes even more critical.
 Interesting words are discovered, discussed, modeled, and explained during discussions.
 An increased vocabulary also supports better spelling and helps learners to decode larger, unknown words.